By Maria Doulton in London

 Holding the Imperial Fabergé Easter Egg in place is a gold stand adorned with garlands and roses- expressions of love.

-The yellow gold Imperial Fabergé Easter Egg contains a Vacheron Constantin watch with diamond-set gold hands.
+The yellow gold Third Imperial Fabergé Easter Egg commissioned in 1887 contains a Vacheron Constantin watch with diamond-set gold hands.
 The egg sits on a stand with lion’s paw feet, decorated with gold garlands and three cabochon blue sapphires topped with rose diamond-set bows.

 With a touch of the Imperial Fabergé Easter Egg's diamond, the egg will flip open to reveal the hidden Vacheron Constantin clock.